PatrickMcGrath29/thegoodland/content/posts/2024-11-24-entering-into-the-joy-of-the-lord-our-bridegroom.md

 Entering into His joy is only possible through the inward transformation of our hearts.
 Humanity, in its fallen nature, is selfish.
 The Lord, on the other hand, is the opposite—His love for mankind is self-sacrificing, demonstrated in His death on the cross on our behalf.
 Apart from the transforming work of Christ our hearts are selfishly oriented toward ourselves, and we won’t be able to see the joy that comes from the salvation of the lost.
 We will have no pleasure in being brought low, so that Christ may be lifted up.
 This is why our selfish nature must be stripped away, if we are to enter into the joy of the Lord.
 There is a crucial work that the Lord must do in our hearts—a work of transformation in our inner being.
 The Lord shows us the cross, with a call to die to ourselves, and through this process, He performs a work of transformation in us.

 We see this wonderful transformation in the Song of Songs.
 This book is widely known among those who study the Bible to be a picture of the relationship between Christ and the Church.
 Initially, the Shulamite, who represents the Church, is primarily concerned with what she is getting out of her relationship with Solomon.
 In Song of Songs 2:16 it says, “My beloved is mine, and I am his.”
 She is primarily concerned with her feelings and her benefit—"My beloved is mine."
 After some time and through various trials that brought her closer to Solomon, her words changed to, “I am my beloved’s, and my beloved is mine” (Song of Songs 6:3).
 Now, "my beloved is mine" comes second to "I am His."
 She is less concerned with what she is getting and more focused on giving herself to Solomon.
 But there is still some concern for herself.
 Finally, her words change to, “I am my beloved’s, and his desire is toward me” (Song of Songs 7:10).
-She is no longer concerned with herself or what she is receiving, but is instead entirely focused on the Lord and His desires.
+She is no longer concerned with herself or what she is receiving, but is insead entirely focused on the Lord and His desires.
 The Lord takes every true Christian through a process of transformation, leading us out of our selfish, self-centered ways.
 And in its place He imparts to us a new nature, one after His own heart.

 We also see this reality in the life of the elder son who remained in his father’s house, in the parable of the prodigal son.
 In this parable, the younger son said to his father that he wanted his share of the inheritance now.
 What the younger son was really saying was that all his father was good to him for was his inheritance, and that it was taking too long for him to pass away, so he wanted it now.
 This younger son took his share of the inheritance and squandered it utterly, losing everything.
 He found himself without any possessions, hungering, and eating food intended for animals.
 The younger son remembered that even the servants in his father’s house had an abundance, and so he decided to return to his father and ask to be accepted back as a servant.